 Galt, CA 95632

 Due to the COVID-19 pandemic, visitation rights at the jail may be restricted.
-It is recommended that you call or visit this website for the latest, up-to-date information.
+It is recommended that you call for the latest, up-to-date information.

 Finding the Galt, CA Courthouse

 You may also need the address of the local courthouse generally used in Galt, CA.

 Due to the COVID-19 pandemic, it’s recommended that you call the courthouse or visit this website for the latest information regarding appointments, self-help services, and parking.

 Bail in Galt, CA is a fixed sum of money that is assigned according to the arrest charges of an individual.
 If the sum of bail is provided by an individual or a family member or associate, the individual is released to conduct their business, continue work, seek legal advice, and go on with life while agreeing to comply with the court's requirements.